Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Supplies

-Supply of food for hiking in village shops is wider in Slovakia, Poland and the Czech Republic, especially dry instant food.
-Expect limited offer in Romania and poor in Ukraine.
-However, the supply of basic food is easily accessible in all the countries.
-I mean oil, sugar, rice, buckwheat, cous-cous, chocolate, raisins, instant noodle soups.
-Sunflower halva, which has superb price/weight/energy ratio, is available in Ukraine and Romania.
-Cottage cheese (but not milk) can be obtained from shepherds.
-Special food like full-nutrition powder, isotonic drinks, frost-dried fruits is not available along the trail at all.
+Food supplies for hiking in village shops are more varied in Slovakia, Poland, and the Czech Republic, especially regarding dry instant meals.
+Expect a more limited offer in Romania and a poor in Ukraine.
+However, basic staples are easily accessible in all these countries.
+I mean oil, sugar, rice, buckwheat, cous-cous, chocolate, raisins, instant noodle soups. —specifically oil, sugar, rice, buckwheat, couscous, chocolate, raisins, and instant noodle soups.
+Sunflower halva, which has a superb price/weight/energy ratio, is widely available in Ukraine and Romania.
+Fresh cottage cheese (though usually not milk) can often be obtained directly from shepherds.
+Specialized items like meal replacement nutritional powders, isotonic drinks, or freeze-dried fruits are not available along the trail at all.

 Sport/outdoor shops are located in large cities far from the trail.
-Expect them in Trenčín, Poprad, Sighetul Marmației and Petroşani if following in my footsteps.
-Some hikers detour to Braşov or Bistrița to get necessary stuff.
-I tailored my gear to stay in the mountains for the whole hike.
+You can find them in Trenčín, Poprad, Sighetul Marmației and Petroşani if following in my footsteps.
+Some hikers detour to Braşov or Bistrița to get necessary gear.
+I tailored my own equipment so that I could stay in the mountains for the whole hike.

-While in the Czech Republic and Slovakia, alcohol fuel can be obtained in drugstores, in Ukraine and Romania in pharmacies.
-Ukrainian alcohol was the finest quality, cheap Romanian 70% blue liquid was always leaving some unburned leftovers.
+While in the Czech Republic and Slovakia, alcohol fuel can be obtained in drugstores (Drogerie), in Ukraine and Romania in pharmacies (Аптека, Farmacie).
+The Ukrainian alcohol was of the finest quality; the cheap Romanian 70% blue liquid always left behind some unburned residue.

-I tested poste-restante delivery to post offices in Slovakia and Romania and it worked fine (apart from one case).
-During 2019 thru-hike in Romania I received the first parcel in Borsec, took some stuff and split it to two – one went to Bușteni, the other to Petroșani.
-You need to provide an address in Romania while sending the parcel to which it is delivered if not picked-up.
-While walking the northern trail I tried Paczkomat delivery in Poland (self-operated box to box delivery), but it appeared to be too fast and I needed to pay penalty for my package waiting in the box.
+I tested poste-restante delivery to post offices in Slovakia and Romania, and it worked well (apart from one case).
+During my 2019 thru-hike in Romania, I received my first parcel in Borsec, took what I needed, and split the rest into two new packages – one sent to Bușteni and the other to Petroșani.
+Note that when sending a parcel in Romania, you must provide a local return address where the package will be delivered if it is not picked up.
+While walking the northern trail, I tried Paczkomat delivery in Poland (self-operated box to box delivery), but it turned out to be too fast—I ended up having to pay a penalty because my package waited in the box longer than the allowed time.

-Only once I took a 10 minutes lift from a mountain pass to a nearby village for supplies.
-I needed to compensate for the joy of being out-of-touch with civlization by heavier backpack (up to 6 kg of food).
+Only once did I take a 10-minute lift from a mountain pass to a nearby village for supplies.
+I preferred to compensate for the joy of being out of touch with civilization by carrying a heavier backpack (up to 6 kg of food).

-Water is mostly available across the Carpathians.
-Eastern Beskydy range and limestone mountains are drier.
-There is no necessity of filtering water unless dirty or taken from stagnant pools.
-You can download the water sources coordinates here and navigate to the description of my daily water management.
+Water is generally available throughout the Carpathians, though the Eastern Beskydy and limestone ranges are drier.
+There is usually no need to filter the water unless it looks dirty or is taken from stagnant pools.
+You can download the coordinates of water sources here, and also read the description of my daily water management.

 ..